homeflow/homeflow.github.io/_posts/property-show-page/2014-01-05-working-with-video.md

 {% highlight liquid %}
 {% raw %}
-{{ property.video_url | video_embed height: '390' width: '640' mode: 'lightbox' }}
+{{ property.video_url | video_embed : 640, 390, 'lightbox' }}
 {% endraw %}
 {% endhighlight %}

-The method always expects some dimensions, even though they're not actually used for the lightbox style URL output - just add some arbitrary dimensions or some empty quotes.
+The method always expects some dimensions, even though they're not actually used for the lightbox style URL output - just add some arbitrary dimensions.